Sentiment Analysis Overview and State of the Art with TDM Studio Online

 - All events are shown in Pittsburgh time.
 Visit this time zone converter to see when this event will take place in your time zone.

 Workshops and events for Carnegie Mellon University Libraries are open to all, regardless of race, color, national origin, sex, disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status or genetic information.
-All participants are required to follow the Code of Conduct.

 If you require accessibility accommodations, please contact the event organizer.